caabernathy/quizzer/README.md

     git clone https://github.com/caabernathy/quizzer

-If you followed the pre-lab instructions, you should already have a working starter Quizzer app.
-Copy over the following directories:
+If you followed the pre-lab instructions, you should already have a working starter app.
+You just need to copy over the following directories:

     cp -pR quizzer/data <YOUR_QUIZZER_APP_DIRECTORY>/
     cp -pR quizzer/images <YOUR_QUIZZER_APP_DIRECTORY>/

-Otherwise skip to the **Run Quizzer** section.
+Then skip to the **Run Quizzer** section.

 Install Quizzer: